-Medicare is such a popular program because it helps cover many of its enrollees’ medical and drug-related costs.
-With so much covered, many wonder if Medicare covers dental care.
+The Medicare program is such a popular program because it helps cover many of its enrollees’ medical and drug-related costs.
+With so much covered, many wonder if Medicare insurance covers dental care.
 After all, a trip to the dentist can be expensive, even if it’s just a check up on your pearly whites.
 Sadly, you may not even receive a discount if you’re missing teeth and using dentures, either.
 As one gentleman used to say, “I’m paying $80 a trip, and I have two teeth.
 That’s $40 a tooth!”

-So, does Medicare cover dental services like your dentist visits?
+So, does Medicare insurance cover dental services like your dentist visits?
 Unfortunately, if you’re covered by Original Medicare, the answer is often no. Original Medicare doesn’t cover what’s considered routine dental costs, like most cleanings, extractions, fillings, and other common procedures.
 It also won’t cover dental equipment like dentures or dental plates.

 If you’re on Medicare, what are your dental options?

-Does Medicare Cover Dental Services?
+Does Medicare Insurance Cover Dental Services?

 We didn’t say that Original Medicare never covers dental procedures, because sometimes, it does.
 These instances are extremely limited, though.
 Medicare Part A will cover dental services in specific situations, like if you’re in the hospital and need a procedure.
 For example, if you’re in a car accident and your jaw needs medically reconstructed, Original Medicare may cover the surgery.
 It may also cover a dental exam you need for a surgery.